Calisthenics (Australia): Calisthenics Revue

 Creativity and entertainment are the keys to this item which allows great freedom in choreographic creativity.
 Items are often complex and clever and can represent mini-productions.
 Teams are encouraged to combine aspects of calisthenics with dancing, singing, acting, comedy and clever costuming – all designed to delight and entertain the audience.
 A key feature of a Revue is to tell a story through the utilisation of calisthenic technique.

 Dance Arrangement

 A routine that combines interpretation of a chosen dance genre, focusing on developing spatial awareness, dance, elevation, expression and performance skills.

 Competitions

 The Australian Calisthenics Federation (ACF) is responsible for the development and maintenance of National rules and regulations, although each state has the ability to apply for flexible rules.

 Teams are divided into divisions, based on their competitiveness.
 At the most elite level is the 'Championship' level where girls spend hours practicing and costumes are elaborate.
-The next most competitive is 'Championship Reserve'.
+The next most competitive is 'Premier′.
 Teams are then graded from Division 1 to Division 12.
 Division 1 being the highest level and 12 being the lowest.